RGConsulting12/Used_Cars/README.md

 # Used_Cars
 This project analyzes a large used car dataset from Kaggle to identify the key factors influencing vehicle prices.
 Using a 426K-record subset for scalable modeling, regression and machine learning methods are applied to deliver data-driven pricing insights for a used car dealership.

+## Data Source

+The dataset used in this project was provided as part of a University of California, Berkeley Machine Learning course.
+The data represents a curated subset derived from a publicly available Kaggle used cars dataset and is intended for educational and non-commercial use.

+Original data source:
+- Kaggle Used Cars Dataset (derived subset)
+- Used in accordance with course and dataset licensing terms